Frequently Asked Questions

 Does Company Law Compliance Apply To Small Family Companies?

-Yes, all companies are covered by the rigorous requirements of the Companies Acts 1963-2006.
+Yes, all companies are covered by the rigorous requirements of the Companies Act 2014.
 In certain circumstances, smaller companies are entitled to certain Accounting/Audit exemptions but otherwise companies regardless of their size are obliged to comply with Company Law.

 But I Have Been OK So Far!